Richard-Hutcheson/Baseball-Web-App/README.md

 * run csvParser.py
 * copy all CSVs /usr/local/var/mysql/baseballAPP/
 * go to current directory of the BaseballApp.sql script and run in SQL

+#SQL BaseballApp.sql instructions for Windows
+* copy csi3335fall2021.py into same dir as csvParser.py
+* copy paste all cleaned csv files into MYSQL/bin/baseballapp/
+* move baseballAPP.sql to MYSQL/ and run from SQL terminal